dragonfire1119/Dragonfire1119-Membership-System/README.md

 Login Page
 =========
-This is just 4 lines of code to get a full login
+This is just 4 lines of code to get a full login page

 		define("DMS_SECURITY", 1);
 		include ("app/core.php");